TeddysHoney/PaleoGen_and_VegMod/Instructions/aDNA_pipeline.md

 ## Running Script with pre-downloaded fastq files (Edit)

 If your fastq files are already downloaded, ensure that link_text is set to "NA" in the *.env file to skip fastq download.
-Then place all your fastq files in the same directory (e.g., `project` directory) and run the same script.
+Then place all your fastq files in the same directory (e.g., `projects` directory) and run the same script.

 >[!warning]
 >If you are not downloading directly from UHTS-lims and running with pre-downloaded fastq files, DO NOT run multiple scripts at once in the same directory.
 This will result in the same final sample_text as the program will generate a sample_text with all the *.fastq.gz files in the same directory.
 This script will also generate sample names based on the UHTS-lims naming convention.
 If you have a different naming convention, please edit and run the [sample_autowrite.sh] script.